TRAILab/CaDDN/index.md

     src="Visualizations/CaDDN.gif" align="center">
 </p>

 CaDDN is a monocular 3D object detection pipeline that estimates a categorical depth distribution for each pixel to project image feature information to the appropiate depth interval in 3D space.
-We then use the bird’s-eye-view projection and single-stage detector to produce the final output detections.
+The bird’s-eye-view projection and single-stage detector are then used to produce the final output detections.
-#### Highlights
+### Highlights
 - 1<sup>st</sup> place on [KITTI 3D object detection benchmark](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) (among published monocular methods upon time of submission)
 - 1<sup>st</sup> monocular method to report results on the [Waymo Open Dataset](https://waymo.com/open/)